 ZEEL shares fall nearly 3 pc after former directors flag issues

-Shares of Zee Entertainment Enterprises on Thursday declined nearly 3 percent after the company said two of its former directors had raised concerns over several issues.
-Intra-day, the scrip of the company fell 5.38 percent to a low of Rs 302.30.
-It managed to pare some losses to close at Rs 310.80, down 2.72 percent over the previous close.
+Shares of Zee Entertainment Enterprises on Thursday declined nearly 3 per cent after the company said two of its former directors had raised concerns over several issues.
+Intra-day, scrip of the company fell 5.38 per cent to a low of Rs 302.30 on the BSE.
+It managed to pare some loses to close at Rs 310.80, down 2.72 per cent over previous close.

 Two former directors of Zee Entertainment - Subodh Kumar and Neharika Vohra - who resigned from its board had raised concerns over several issues including Rs 2,200 crore film advance given in 2018-19, according to a regulatory filing by the firm.
 Kumar and Vohra also raised the matter of "a scheduled bank" appropriating "Rs 200 crore of the company's fixed deposits towards promoter loans and the management did not take legal action".